-(SLT will monitor class behaviour files on a half termly basis and will be reported to Governors as part of Heads Report).
+(SLT will monitor class behaviour files on a termly basis).

-- If a member of staff believes the child has shown unacceptable behaviour at level 3 they will summarise the incident to the AHT/HT using email.
-They will consider the behaviour and if the behaviour is a level 3 the child will be given an Orange behaviour slip and collected by the AHT/HT for a discussion of their actions.
+- If a member of staff believes the child has shown unacceptable behaviour at level 3 they will summarise the incident to the AHT/HT.
+They will consider the behaviour and if the behaviour is a level 3 the child will be given an Orange behaviour slip.
 The level will be recorded on the class list along with the date.
 The slip will then be filed behind the class list.
-Use guidelines below as a reference. - The child will not be allowed outside for the following 2/3 playtimes/lunchtimes and will not be allowed to take part in skills academy for the next 1/2 sessions.
-Lunch will be eaten separately from the class group whilst being supervised by AHT/HT. - Privileges for an extended period will be withdrawn at the discretion of the Headteacher - The AHT/HT will contact the parents that day and inform the parent/carer about their child's behaviour.
+Use guidelines below as a reference. - The child will not be allowed outside for the following 2/3 playtimes/lunchtimes and will not be allowed to take part in skills academy for the next 1/2 sessions. - Privileges for an extended period will be withdrawn at the discretion of the Headteacher - The AHT/HT will contact the parents that day and inform the parent/carer about their child's behaviour.